cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

 ---------------------------
 The Python Client Interface allows users to assemble visualization pipelines using VisIt's existing building blocks.
-While VisIt provides a wide range of filters, there are of course applications that require special purpose algorithms or need direct access to low-level mesh data structures.
+While VisIt provides a wide range of filters, there are always use cases that require special purpose algorithms or need direct access to low-level mesh data structures.
 VisIt's Database, Operator, and Plot primitives are extendable via a C++ plugin infrastructure.
 This infrastructure allows new instances of these building blocks to be developed against an installed version of VisIt, without access to VisIt's full source tree.
 Whereas, creating new Expression and Query primitives in C++ currently requires VisIt's full source tree.
-To provide more flexibility for custom work flows and special purpose algorithms, we extended our data flow network pipelines with a Python Filter Runtime.
+To provide more flexibility for custom analysis, we extended our data flow network pipelines with a Python Filter Runtime.
 This extension provides two important benefits:

 * Enables runtime prototyping/modification of filters.
 * Reduces development time for special purpose/one-off filters.

 To implement this runtime, each MPI process in VisIt's *compute engine* embeds a Python interpreter.
 The interpreter coordinates with the rest of the pipeline using Python/C wrappers for existing pipeline control data structures.
-These data structures also allow requests for pipeline optimizations, for example a request to generate ghost zones.
+These data structures also allow requests for pipeline optimizations, for example: requesting generation of ghost cells between domains.
 VisIt's pipelines use VTK mesh data structures internally, allowing us to pass VTK objects zero-copy between C++ and the Python interpreter using Kitware's existing VTK Python wrapper module.
 Python instances of VTK data arrays can also be wrapped zero-copy into *ndarrays*, opening up access to the wide range of algorithms available in NumPy and SciPy.

-To create a custom filter, the user writes a Python script that implements a class that extends a base filter class for the desired VisIt building block.
+To create a custom filter, the user writes a Python script that implements a class extending a base filter class for the desired VisIt building block.
 The base filter classes mirror VisIt's existing C++ class hierarchy.
-The exact execution pattern varies according the to selected building block,  however they loosely adhere to the following basic data-parallel execution pattern:
+The exact execution pattern varies according the to base class,  however they loosely adhere to the following basic distributed-memory parallel execution pattern:

 * Submit requests for pipeline constraints or optimizations.
-* Initialize the filter before parallel execution.
+* Initialize the filter state before parallel execution.
 * Process mesh data sets in parallel on all MPI tasks.
 * Run a post-execute method for cleanup and/or summarization.

 To support the implementation of distributed-memory algorithms, the Python Filter Runtime provides a simple Python MPI wrapper module, named *mpicom*.
 This module includes support for collective and point-to-point messages.
 The interface provided by *mpicom* is quite simple, and is not as optimized or extensive as other Python MPI interface modules, as such *mpi4py* [Mpi4Py]_.
 We would like to eventually adopt *mpi4py* for communication, either directly or as a lower-level interface below the existing *mpicom* API.

 VisIt's Expression and Query filters are the first constructs exposed by the Python Filter Runtime.
 These primitives were selected because they are not currently extensible via our C++ plugin infrastructure.
 Python Expressions and Queries can be invoked from VisIt's GUI or the Python Client Interface.
-To introduce these filters, this paper will outline a simple Python Query example and discuss how a Python Expression was used to research a new OpenCL Expression Framework.
+To introduce these filters, this paper will outline a simple Python Query example and then discuss how a Python Expression was used to research a new OpenCL Expression Framework.

 .. _Listing 5: